opensearch-project/documentation-website/_data-prepper/monitoring.md

     - Counter
         - `recordsIn`: The number of records ingressed into a sink
     - Timer
-        - `timeElapsed`: time elapsed during execution of a sink.
+        - `timeElapsed`: The time elapsed during execution of a sink

 ### Naming